Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Details of the generated concept interpretation

 \subsection{The structure of generated concept interpretation}

-The generated concept interpretation includes the following main components:
+The generated concept interpretation includes the following main components.
+This structure is finalized after being generated by LLM and modified by legal experts.

-\begin{itemize} \item \textbf{Analysis}: Cites judicial interpretations or other legal text to define the basic meaning, applicability conditions, and exclusions of the vague concept. \item \textbf{Example Cases}: Provides specific case examples illustrating how the vague concept is applied; this section includes 5 Positive Cases and 5 Negative Cases. \item \textbf{Judicial Discretion}: Provides multiple judgment criteria to guide judges on how to flexibly apply the vague concept based on the specifics of the case. \end{itemize}
+\begin{itemize} \item \textbf{Analysis}: Cites judicial interpretations or other legal text to define the vague concept's basic meaning, applicability conditions, and exclusions. \item \textbf{Example Cases}: Provides specific case examples illustrating how the vague concept is applied; this section includes 5 Positive Cases and 5 Negative Cases. \item \textbf{Judicial Discretion}: Provides multiple judgment criteria to guide judges on how to flexibly apply the vague concept based on the case's specifics. \end{itemize}